WilliamsPanLab/PsychedProps/README.md

   Human/spherical optical flow measurements technically start out as 3D (x y and z components), but because we conducted optical flow on the sphere, movement of activity orthogonal to the surface of the sphere is negligible.
 We take advantage of this redundancy by using cart2sphvec, [a matlab-ordained function](https://www.mathworks.com/help/phased/ref/cart2sphvec.html),to obtain activity movement vectors in a tangent plane (tangential to the spherical surface).
 We're left with azimuth and elevation, which are equivalent to x and y.
 This has also been validated previously in our optical flow work in task-fMRI and neurodevelopment.

-  Extract Magnitudes MDMA: We'll run this for individual subjects, once all optical flow runs for that subject have been completed.
-It's simple enough where we don't really need to break it up into individual runs.
-You can find the script for it [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Calc_AvgMagnitude.m).
+  Extract Magnitudes MDMA: We'll run this for individual subjects and sessions once all optical flow runs for that subject have been completed.
+All it does is get the average magnitude of optical flow vectors within the DMN over the ascquisition.
+You can find the script for it [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Extract_DMNMag.m).

   Extract Magnitudes Psil: Again, extremely similar to what we ran for study 1.
 It takes some extra code because study 2 included a variable number study visits per condition per participant.
 That script is [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Calc_AvgMagnitude_psil.m).